amorrisCS/SpaceSHMUP/README.md

 A scoring system was implemented as the "make it cooler" enhancement:

 - **Live Score Display:** The score is shown on screen and updates in real time as enemies are destroyed.
 Each enemy type has its own point value.
-- **Persistent High Score:** The best score is tracked across sessions using Unity's `PlayerPrefs`, so the high score survives game restarts.
-- **HUD Display:** The UI shows both the current score and the all-time best score simultaneously during play.

 Relevant scripts: `ScoreCounter.cs`, `Enemy.cs`